GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 ```

-Let's pass this header to the editor now.
+Passing the component to the editor:

 ```jsx
 import {